adrian-soch/cam_lidar_framework/README.md

 ### Colcon build fails?
 - Check that the libraries you import are in your `CMakeLists.txt` (C++) or `setup.py` (Python) files.
+- Certain warning disappera if you build a 2nd time.

 ### Known issues